ulf-rodened/remarkable-basil/content/flu-faq.md

 **Vitamin  E** is a powerful antioxidant that helps the body fight off infection.
 Foods rich in vitamin E include nuts, seeds and spinach.

-Vitamine D It is now clear that vitamin D has important roles in addition to its classic effects on calcium and bone 	homeostasis. ...
+Vitamine D It is now clear that vitamin D has important roles in addition to its classic effects on calcium and bone homeostasis.
 Vitamin D can modulate the innate and adaptive immune responses.
-Deficiency in vitamin D is associated 	with increased autoimmunity as well as an increased susceptibility to infection.
+Deficiency in vitamin D is associated With increased autoimmunity as well as an increased susceptibility to infection.
 Several systematic reviews of daily vitamin D supplementation have shown it to be protective against respiratory tract  infections.

 What kind of zinc is best for colds?

-Zinc gluconate: As one of the most common over-the-counter forms of zinc, zinc gluconate is often used in cold remedies, such as lozenges and nasal sprays (2).
+Zinc gluconate: As one of the most common over-the-counter forms of zinc, zinc gluconate is often used in cold remedies, such as lozenges and nasal sprays.
 Zinc acetate: Like zinc gluconate, zinc acetate is often added to cold lozenges to reduce symptoms and speed up the rate of recovery.

 Does zinc help with immune system?